rohan26ir/Gadget-Heaven/README.md

 - **Dynamic Background**: Different background colors on the Home page compared to other pages.
 - **Purchase Confirmation**: A pop-up message for purchases with navigation back to the Home page.
 - **Page Titles**: Custom titles for each page.

 ---

-## 📈 Extra Challenge Features (Optional)
-- **Cart Limit**: Prevents the cart’s total value from exceeding $1000 and lets you remove items if needed.
-- **Wishlist Management**: Move items from Wishlist to Cart with a check on the cart limit.
-- **Statistics Page**: Shows a chart comparing gadget prices.

----

-## 💬 Notifications
-- **Add to Cart**: Shows a message when you add an item to the cart.
-- **Add to Wishlist**: Shows a different message when adding to the wishlist.

----